 What does a garden spider look like?

-Also called the yellow garden spider (Argiope aurantia), this species is actually quite beautiful, if you care to look close enough.
+Other common names include the yellow garden spider, the corn spider, the banded garden spider, or the writing spider (Argiope aurantia).
+A member of family Araneidae, this species is actually quite beautiful, if you care to look close enough.
 The large females have a distinctive black and yellow abdomen, and 8 black legs that are graced with red or yellow markings.
 The leg span of fully grown females can be up to three inches long from front to back.
 The male garden spider isn’t quite as fancy or as large.
 He’s brown and drab and only about quarter of the size of the female.